oxylabs/puppeteer-proxy-integration-js/README.md

 ### Using Proxies

-If you wish to select any one of the proxies, save the proxy IP, along with the port in a variable.
+If you wish to select any of the provided proxies, save the proxy IP, along with the port in a variable.

 To use all these proxies, first, save these proxies as an array in your code: